tox-dev/tox/docs/config.rst

 .. conf:: whitelist_externals ^ MULTI-LINE-LIST

-    each line specifies a command name (in glob-style pattern format) which can be used in the ``commands`` section without triggering a "not installed in virtualenv" warning.
+    Each line specifies a command name (in glob-style pattern format) which can be used in the ``commands`` section without triggering a "not installed in virtualenv" warning.
 Example: if you use the unix ``make`` for running tests you can list ``whitelist_externals=make``